Ron’s Moving and Grooving

 *People following the Weight Watchers plan can expect to lose 1-2 lbs/wk.
-Ron lost 9 lbs on a previous Weight Watchers program and is continuing on WW FreestyleTM.
+Ron lost 23 lbs on a previous Weight Watchers program and is continuing on WW FreestyleTM.
 Watch his journey of running, walking, and dancing to a healthy life.

 In Ron’s words:

 My mom is from Panama and my dad is a down-South grill master, and as a kid I was able to eat all that good food they made, no problem.
 I was pretty average for my size, and I chalk that up to having a fast metabolism as a growing boy.
 When I was studying for my PhD in grad school in my 20s, the pizza and beer did not mesh with my figure.
 I did my postdoc in Washington, developing even more of those troublesome eating habits — and when I returned to Atlanta, I tried on an old pair of pants and they were pretty tight.
 I still wore them that day, paired with a large shirt on top.
 I remember feeling so uncomfortable.
 That night, I was watching a weight-loss show on TV, still wearing those pants, and I had my “Come to Jesus” moment: “I shouldn’t have to be dealing with my weight at my age.
 I need to take care of this before I get older,” I thought.
 So I joined Weight Watchers.

 Just give it two weeks